rshelekhov/sso/README.md

 - [log/slog](https://pkg.go.dev/log/slog) as the centralized Syslog logger
 - [ksuid](https://github.com/segmentio/ksuid) as the unique identifier
 - [golangci-lint](https://github.com/golangci/golangci-lint) as a Go linters runner

+## Documentation

+You can see more details about API in [the documentation](https://www.postman.com/warped-crater-962061/workspace/grpc-sso) in Postman